 An additional channel for reducing risks materializes through the effect of income on air pollution.
 During the 1918 Influenza epidemic, air pollution heightened mortality risks (and thus death rates) especially in cities with higher coal-fired power capacity.
 This finding can be linked with the literature on the Kuznets curve which states that air pollution will increase with income per capita but only up to a certain point.
 After that point is reached, further increases in income actually reduce air pollution.
 As globalization helps increase income per capita, it contributes to crossing the threshold.

 The last, and probably most important, channel is through the role of international travel.
-In a recent paper published in Philosophical Transactions of the Royal Society B: Biological Sciences, five British researchers pointed out that some low-virulence pathogens strain can help provide immunity against related high-virulence strains.
+In a recent paper published in Philosophical Transactions of the Royal Society B: Biological Sciences, five British researchers pointed out that some low-virulence pathogen strain can help provide immunity against related high-virulence strains.
 Frequent international travel may help diffuse those low-virulence pathogens in ways that strengthen global resistance to more virulent strains.
 Thus, rather than increasing propagation risks, a more globalized world (proxied here by international travel) would reduce the likelihood of a major pandemic.

 The sum of the elements above suggest that globalization does not constitute a risk to human health – quite the reverse.
 Voices that speak for curtailing international trade and migration can (and should) be ignored.